Ashley Young: Inter Milan sign defender from Manchester United on initial six-month deal

 Man Utd close to £60m Fernandes

-Manchester United are close to reaching an agreement with Sporting Lisbon to sign Bruno Fernandes in a deal which could be worth up to £60m but it is understood the move is not imminent.
+Meanwhile, United are close to reaching an agreement with Sporting Lisbon to sign Bruno Fernandes in a deal which could be worth up to £60m, but it is understood the move is not imminent.

-However, the Portuguese could complete his move after his final appearance for Sporting in Friday's derby with Benfica in Lisbon.
+However, Fernandes could complete his move after his final appearance for Sporting in Friday's derby with Benfica in Lisbon.

 The 25-year-old has also agreed personal terms with United which will see him earn around £120,000 a week at Old Trafford.